 - Hike up at your own pace.
 It’s not a race.
 The beauty of the mountain is to enjoy the scenery and climb at your own pace.
 Don’t let anyone rush you.

-- DON’T HIRE A HORSE.
-If you are tired or feel that you can’t go on, please do not hire a horse.
+- DON’T USE A HORSE TO CLIMB UP.
+If you are tired or feel that you can’t go on, please don’t pay for a horse.
 It’s very cruel to make horses suffer because you’re tired, you didn’t wear the right shoes or you just don’t feel like walking anymore.

 - El Balcón Cusco: A hotel which used to be a colonial house from 1630 located in the heart of Cusco.
 Learn more about my experience at El Balcón here.
 Click here to find the best rates for El Balcón Cusco.